GDevelopApp/GDevelop-documentation/docs/gdevelop5/all-features/inventory/index.md

 ![](/gdevelop5/all-features/inventory-serialization.png)

-## References
+## Reference

-You can browse all the actions, conditions and expressions related to [the iventory on this reference page](/gdevelop5/all-features/inventory/reference/)
+All actions, conditions and expressions are listed in [the iventory reference page](/gdevelop5/all-features/inventory/reference/).